 - Policy E-1: Preservation and Environment.
 The stream, vegetated buffer, and future greenway that are running through the landfill are proposed to be piped and covered with additional landfill area.
-Although the buffer is proposed to be mitigated for water quality purposes through the variance process and the greenway plan could potentially be amended, those needed modifications have not yet been approved. - Policy E-2: Location of New Development.
+Although the buffer is proposed to be mitigated for water quality purposes through the variance process and the greenway plan could potentially be amended, those needed modifications have not yet been approved. - UPDATE 9/19/16: With the removal of the proposed fill area from the application, this finding would no longer apply. - Policy E-2: Location of New Development.
 This policy encourages new development to avoid areas of significant environmental, scenic, or cultural resources.
-The application proposes new landfill area to be located in a protected stream and a future greenway. - Policy T-6: Pedestrian Connections.
+The application proposes new landfill area to be located in a protected stream and a future greenway. - UPDATE 9/19/16: With the removal of the proposed fill area from the application, this finding would no longer apply - Policy T-6: Pedestrian Connections.
 This policy supports the installation of sidewalks, bikeways, and greenway trails connecting various uses.
 The application does not accommodate the greenway planned through the property as shown on the Huntersville Greenway and Bikeway Master Plan.
-However if the greenway plan is ultimately amended to modify the alignment, the plan would no longer be in conflict with this policy. - Policy CD-5: Infrastructure: This policy supports the continued requirement that adequate public infrastructure such as roads either exist or will be made available to support new development.
+However if the greenway plan is ultimately amended to modify the alignment, the plan would no longer be in conflict with this policy. - UPDATE 9/19/16: With the removal of the proposed fill area from the application, this finding would no longer apply.
+However there still needs to be accommodation for the existing greenway alignment along the creek.
+The reservation easement shown on the current plan along the southern property boundary should be relocated through the creek. - Policy CD-5: Infrastructure: This policy supports the continued requirement that adequate public infrastructure such as roads either exist or will be made available to support new development.
 The adequacy of Holbrook Road to accommodate the landfill's truck traffic has been a question for many years.
 Back in 2009, NCDOT stated that the pavement structure for Holbrooks Road was not designed to handle the landfill's truck traffic and requested that the landfill participate in the maintenance of the road.
 With no definite timetable on obtaining frontage on a thoroughfare or commercial road, the rezoning and SUP extending the life of the landfill indefinitely, and the recycling facility adding more trucks onto Holbrooks Road, NCDOT has similar concerns in regard to this current application.
-The latest email from the District Engineer Wendy Taylor requesting core samples of the road is included in your agenda packet.
+The latest email from the District Engineer Wendy Taylor requesting core samples of the road is included in your agenda packet. - UPDATE 9/19/16: No additional information has been submitted by the applicants to address the NCDOT concerns.